You are viewing: 2023/24 version

 • 1.
 The subject of the Honour School of Philosophy, Politics, and Economics shall be the study of philosophy, and of the political and economic principles and structure of modern society.

 • 2.
-No candidate shall be admitted to examination in this school unless they have passed or been exempted from the first Public Examination.
+No candidate shall be admitted to examination in this school unless they have passed or been exempted from the First Public Examination.

 •